Big news! Sweet Life has officially launched our WhatsApp diabetes education chatbot. Find out more here!

 Friendly advice – in English and isiZulu – backed by experts, from South Africa’s largest online diabetes community.

-“We are so excited to be launching the Sweet Life Chatbot today!” says Bridget McNulty, co-founder of Sweet Life.
-“For the past few years, we’ve known that diabetes education on WhatsApp was the right solution for our community, but we were looking for the right partner to help us launch.
-We’re delighted to have found that in Unu Health, a health tech platform with an app that offers a doctor in your pocket.”
+“We are so excited to be launching today!” says Bridget McNulty, co-founder of Sweet Life.
+“For the past few years, we’ve known that diabetes education on WhatsApp was the right solution for our community, and now we’re able to offer it.”

 Your diabetes questions, answered